Zanskar: Demographics

+Zanskar's population is small, the 2011 census recorded a population of 13,793 people.
+The sex ratio was 862 females per 1,000 males.
+The literacy rate was 59.73%.
+The majority of Zanskaris are of mixed Tibetan and Indo-European origins; notably Changpa, Dard and Mon.
+The latter are ethnically Dard, but "Mon" is used in order to distinguish them from later Dard settlers.
+A small fraction are Sunni Muslims whose ancestors settled in Padum and its environs in the 19th century.

 Religion

 An overwhelming majority of Zanskar is Buddhist.
 Almost every village has a local monastery, often containing ancient wall-paintings and images.
 There are two main branches of Tibetan Buddhism here — the Drugpa, including Sani Monastery, Dzongkhul, Stagrimo and Bardan Monastery - all loosely affiliated with Stakna in the Indus valley.
 The Gelugpa control Rangdum Monastery, Karsha, Stongde and Phugtal Monastery, which all pay allegiance to the Ngari Rinpoche, who has his main seat at Likir Monastery in Ladakh.
 The present emanation of the Ngari Rinpoche is the younger brother of the Dalai Lama.

 Languages

 People living in Zanskar speak Zanskari language of the Ladakhi-Balti language group.
 It is written using the Tibetan script.
 Monks who have studied outside of Zanskar may know Standard Tibetan.
-Educated people of Zanskar know English as it is a compulsory subject in Indian schools.

-Movies

-In 2010, the American film director Frederick Marx made a documentary called "Journey from Zanskar".
-Narrated by Richard Gere, the film tells the story of two monks helping 17 poor children reaching Tibetan schools in India through a difficult and dangerous travel.
+Educated people of Zanskar know English as it is a compulsory subject in numerous Indian schools.The population lives mainly in scattered small villages, the largest being the capital Padum, with nearly 700 inhabitants.
+Most of the villages are located in the valleys of the Zanskar river and its two main tributaries.
+Given the isolation of this region, the inhabitants tend towards self-sufficiency, and until recently lived in almost complete autarky.
+External trade has, however, always been necessary for the acquisition of goods such as tools, jewellery, or religious artefacts.